wellcomecollection/docs/rfcs/041-item-statuses/README.md

 There are standard codes supplied as part of Sierra, but libraries can define additional item status values.

 This is a list of item statuses in use at Wellcome, based on the reporting cluster data.
-(Deleted and suppressed items have been )
+(Deleted and suppressed items have been omitted from this analysis.)

 <table>
   <tr>